Baptist Health Selected as Healthcare Provider for NFL Dedicated Hospital Network Program

 “I applaud the NFL for creating the NFL Dedicated Hospital Program and Baptist Health for their continued support of our legends,” said Nat Moore, Miami Dolphins Senior Vice President of Special Projects and Alumni Relations.
 “This extension of primary medical care will provide much needed support for players and their families.”

-“As the exclusive healthcare provider for current Miami Dolphins players, we take pride in being part of the Dolphins and NFL family who trust us with their care,” said Javier Hernandez-Lichtl, CEO of Baptist Health’s Doctors Hospital and Miami Orthopedics & Sports Medicine Institute.
+“As the exclusive healthcare provider for current Miami Dolphins players, we take pride in being part of the Dolphins and NFL family who trust us with their care,” said Javier Hernandez-Lichtl, CEO of Baptist Health’s Doctors Hospital and Baptist Health Orthopedic Care.
 “It is fitting and humbling that we now get to provide that same level of world-class care to former players as well, and we look forward to being there for them throughout their post-NFL lives.”

 The NFL Dedicated Hospital Program is administered by Cigna and was created in consultation with Former Players during 2020 Collective Bargaining Agreement (CBA) negotiations to benefit their health and wellness following their NFL careers.
 Covered healthcare services include Primary Medical Care, Preventive Care and Mental Health Services.